Magyartanulas/magyartanulas.github.io/noun_case_summary.md

 * Ma 9-től 5-ig dolgozott.
 * Két óráig tanultam.
-* Három hetig Budapesten maradtak.
+* Három hétig Budapesten maradtak.

 We can add the case onto `ez` and `az` to form `eddig` and `addig`.
 The word `addig` is often paired with `amíg` meaning *while*.